tsnellgrove/dark_castle3/doc/to_do.md

 						- IDEA: room.inventory has also been created but may be superfluous???
 				- DONE: update 'help hand' to explain inventory concepts
 				- DONE: test cup of tea
-				- INPROC: update sword glow narrative for crocodile encouters
+				- DONE: update sword glow narrative for crocodile encouters
-					- INPROC: update condition to determine if shiny_sword is in hand
+					- DONE: update condition to determine if shiny_sword is in hand
 						- DONE: create sword_in_hand_cond and update temp attribs
 						- DONE: comment out old cond & result
 						- DONE: create new combo cond: [sword_in_hand, crown_not_dispensed]